tulsawebdevs/django-multi-gtfs/README.rst

 **multigtfs** is an `Apache 2.0`_-licensed Django app that supports importing and exporting of GTFS feeds.
-All features of the `June 20, 2012 reference`_ are supported, including all changes up to `February 17, 2014`.
+All features of the `June 20, 2012 reference`_ are supported, including `all changes`_ up to February 17, 2014.
 It allows multiple feeds to be stored in the database at once.

 It requires a spatial databases compatible with GeoDjango_.
 PostgreSQL_ 9.x